Common childhood infections

 How to do a good hand washing

 The best way to reduce the spread of infections is to wash your hands with soap often throughout the day, especially when you are sick.

 When should you wash your hands?

 - Before preparing meals, eating, breastfeeding, and feeding or giving medication to your child

-- After using or accompanying a child to the toilet, changing a diaper, caring for someone who is ill, cleaning up vomit or diarrhea, coughing or sneezing into your hands, wiping a nose, throwing out a soiled tissue, touching or playing with a pet, or cleaning an animal cage or litter box or visiting a public space
+- After using or accompanying a child to the toilet, changing a diaper, caring for someone who is ill, cleaning up vomit or diarrhea, coughing or sneezing into your hands, wiping a nose, throwing out a soiled tissue, touching or playing with a pet, or cleaning an animal cage or litter box or visiting a public place

 - Before meals and snacks

-- After they use the potty or toilet and after they play outdoors, in the sandbox, or with pets, and after they visit a public space
+- After they use the potty or toilet and after they play outdoors, in the sandbox, or with pets, and after they visit a public place

 How should you wash your hands?